Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 Step 1: Choose the Right Dye

 - Fabric Consideration: Check the fabric tag on your dress.
 Most sequins are attached to a base fabric made of silk, cotton, or synthetics like polyester.
-The base fabric is what will absorb the dye.
+The base fabric absorbs the dye.

-- Color: Select a color that will mix well with the current shade of your dress unless you’re going for a completely bold transformation.
+- Color: Select a color that mixes well with the current shade unless you’re going for a bold transformation.

 Step 2: Prepare Your Work Area